TMTM

 Rising or Falling?

-U.S. life expectancy continues to shorten — dropping by more than seven months in 2021, according to data from the Centers for Disease Control and Prevention.
-Life expectancy for U.S.-born children is now 76.4 years, its lowest point in nearly two decades.
+U.S. life expectancy saw a slight increase in 2022 — the latest data available — following a concerning two-year decline, according to the Centers for Disease Control and Prevention.
+Life expectancy for U.S.-born children is now 77.5 years, up from 76.5 in 2021 and 77 in 2020.
 Deaths caused by drug overdoses and COVID-19 infections were key contributors to the decline, the CDC data showed.
-COVID-19 took nearly 417,000 lives in 2021 — more than in 2020 — and for the second year was the third leading cause of deaths.
+COVID-19 took nearly 417,000 lives in 2021 — more than in 2020 — and for the second year was the third leading cause of death.

 If you're wondering what life expectancy was the year you were born and how it’s changed, the numbers going back to 1940 tell the tale.